lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

 3. Use subqueries
 4. Use other SQL capabilities - in this case the `GROUP BY` (aggregate) and `HAVING` (filter aggregates) keywords.
 The SQL function `COUNT` is used here as well.

+**SECTION in PROGRESS**

-**Q5: Write a SQL query to return the names of pine genes that were positively expressed more than 0.5-fold (with a significance of 1 or more) in at least two experiments**
+Q5: Write a SQL query to return the names of pine genes that were positively expressed more than 0.5-fold (with a significance of 1 or more) in at least two experiments
     - TABLES: `expression, genes`

-    - SQL Query Patterns
+    - SQL Query Pattern

+    SELECT <column>
+    FROM <table1a> AS expressions
+    WHERE experiments.<column>

     - 5a.
 VIEW Answer: First find the experiments where genes are upreglated and significant.
         - Next determine the genes which were upregulated in at least two experiments.
 Take the product of the upregulated genes and selecting rows where the gene ID is the same but the experiment ID is different.